wigy/chronicles_of_grunt/README.md

 To achieve this, certain conventions needs to be followed and this toolkit helps you to perform necessary steps in the development process.

+Overall philosophy is *configure once, use many times*.
+That means that instead of configuring every Grunt-package separetly, you configure just one `cog` section, where you define files as per their purpose.
+After doing that, selected Grunt-packages are automatically using that configuration with the help of this tool.

 ## Getting Started

 You may install this plugin with this command: